 The author advises looking at contradictions and breaks in the individual’s patterns of behavior to identify factors that might be affecting his or her performance.

 He also notes that, when evaluating an individual, coaches need to be aware of their own personal biases.
 I agree this is critical.
 We all have life experiences and past relationships that lead us to false conclusions, and, based on this, one might conclude that any coaching relationship should begin with “objective testing”.

-Interestingly enough, however, I’ve found that I can also be biased by seeing the results of a personality assessment before I meet with the individual.
+Interestingly enough, however, I’ve found that I can also be biased by seeing the results of a personality assessments before I meet with the individual.

-There’s another reason that I like to talk with executives before they fill out personality assessments.
-If we’ve been able to connect and they’ve become more relaxed about the coaching process, they’re more inclined to give candid answers on the test.
+Another reason I like to talk first with executives I’m coaching is that, if we’ve been able to connect and they’ve become more relaxed about the coaching process, they’re more inclined to give candid—as opposed to “right”—answers on the test.
 And this makes the results more useful.